 The blog post is linked to the release of the second edition of his most recent book Agenda for a New Economy: from Phantom Wealth to Real Wealth (or A Declaration of Independence from Wall Street.)
 The basic ides is that America needs a new economy, one that is fair and works for people and the planet.

 My response to his blog is one of those instances I warned you about on the About this blog page: “I reserve the right, of course, to occasionally wander off course and comment on other topics related to this blog’s broader theme of international development.”
-What follows is Korten’s complete blog in red text with my comments inserted in black italicized text.
+What follows is Korten’s complete blog in purple text with my comments inserted in black italicized text.

 I find hope in the fact that millions of people the world over are seeing through the moral and practical fallacies underlying the Wall Street economy and—by contributing to the creation of a New Economy—are taking charge of their economic lives.

 Here are ten common sense principles to frame the New Economy that we the people must now bring forth:

 - The proper purpose of an economy is to secure just, sustainable, and joyful livelihoods for all.
 This may come as something of a shock to Wall Street financiers who profit from financial bubbles, securities fraud, low wages, unemployment, foreign sweatshops, tax evasion, public subsidies, and monopoly pricing.

 I agree with your first sentence, but I think you needlessly demonize Wall Street financiers, few of whom profit from or desire the items on your list.
 A positive expansion of the opening statement would be more effective and convincing.

 - GDP is a measure of the economic cost of producing a given level of human well-being and happiness.
 In the economy, as in any well-run business, the goal should be to minimize cost, not maximize it.